journey-js/journey/README.md

     // event.to                   : the route we are entering
     // event.options              : the same options that was passed to the beforeenter handler
     // event.options.hasHandler   : true if the event has an associated handler implemented in the route
     // event.options.startOptions : the options that was passed to journey.start(options);
 });

+journey.on("transitionAborted", function(event) {
+    // event.from                 : the route we are leaving
+    // event.to                   : the route we are entering
+    // event.options              : the same options that was passed to the last handler before the transitionAborted event was raised
+    // event.options.startOptions : the options that was passed to journey.start(options);
+});